-The X-coordinate field contains a 4-octet single precision floating point value.
+The X-coordinate field contains the X-coordinate of the point, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+The Y-coordinate field contains the Y-coordinate of the point, encoded as a floating point value.

-The Z-coordinate field contains a 4-octet single precision floating point value.
+The Z-coordinate field contains the Z-coordinate of the point, encoded as a floating point value.

 The format of the Circle Location Shape Value field is defined in Figure 9-320 (Circle Location Shape Value format).